replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/run.md

 In addition to the [shared collector properties](/collect/collectors/#shared-properties), the `run` collector accepts the following parameters:

 ##### `command` (Required)
 The command to execute on the host.
-The command gets executed directly from the binary, and by default does not get processed by a shell.
-You can specify a shell to use if you want to use shell constructs like pipes, redirection, loops, etc.  Note that if you want to run your command in a shell, then your command should be a single string argument passed to something like `sh -c`.
+The command gets executed directly and is not processed by a shell.
+You can specify a shell if you want to use constructs like pipes, redirection, loops, etc.  Note that if you want to run your command in a shell, then your command should be a single string argument passed to something like `sh -c`.
 See the `run-with-shell` example.

 ##### `args` (Required)
 The arguments to pass to the specified command.